vodik/repose/README.md

 ### Usage

-    repoman -U --sign foo.db.tar.gz .
+    repoman -U --sign foo.db.tar.gz

-Add all packages in the current directory to foo.db.tar.gz and sign the database with gnupg.
+Add all packages in the current directory to foo.db.tar.gz and then sign the database with gnupg.

 Add a `-c` flag to also delete and files removed from the db and a second `-c` to also remove any other outdated packages in the cache.

     repoman -V foo.db.tar.gz